Liongchenglex/Youtube-Assistant/README.md

 ## Future Improvements

- Support for multiple languages
+1) Support for multiple languages
- Rate Limiting and better rate control
+2) Rate Limiting and better rate control
- Better fallback for videos with no transcript
+3) Better fallback for videos with no transcript
- Custom model fine-tuning
+4) Custom model fine-tuning
+5) Improved Prompting

 ## Acknowledgments